ITR Filing Deadline Missed?

 Section 80G of the Income Tax Act provides for a deduction for donations made to certain charitable institutions or funds.
 The deduction is available to individuals as well as companies.

 The deduction under section 80G can be claimed on the amount donated to eligible institutions or funds.
-The deduction can be claimed up to a maximum of 50% or 100% of the donated amount, depending on the institution or fund to which the donation has been made.
+The deduction can be claimed up to a maximum of 50% or 100% of the donated amount, depending on the institution or fund to which the donation under 80G has been made.

-However, it is important to note that not all donations are eligible for deduction under section 80G.
+However, it is important to note that not all donations under 80G are eligible for deduction under section 80G.
 Only donations made to certain specified funds or institutions are eligible for deduction.
 It is, therefore, important to check whether the institution or fund to which the donation has been made is eligible for deduction under section 80G.

 The receipt should contain the name and address and PAN no.of the institution or fund, the amount donated, and the registration number of the institution or fund under section 80G.